-There is a streamlet issuing from a rock.
-The village-girls, singing wild madrigals, Dip their white vestments in its waters clear, And hang them to the sun.
-There first I saw her; There on that day.
-Her dark and eloquent eyes 'Twas heaven to look upon; and her sweet voice, As tuneable as harp of many strings, At once spoke joy and sadness to my soul!
+e village-girls, singing wild madrigals,

+their white vestments in its waters clear,

+d hang them to the sun.
+There first I saw her;

+ere on that day.
+Her dark and eloquent eyes

+was heaven to look upon; and her sweet voice,

+tuneable as harp of many strings,

+tonce spoke joy and sadness to my soul!

-Dear is that valley to the murmuring bees; And all, who know it, come and come again.
+ear is that valley to the murmuring bees;

+nd all, who know it, come and come again.

-The small birds build there; and, at summer-noon, Oft have I heard a child, gay among flowers, As in the shining grass she sate concealed, Sing to herself.
+he small birds build there; and, at summer-noon,

+th have I heard a child, gay among flowers,

+is in the shining grass she sate concealed,

+ing to herself.